Go ahead and share!

 They open at 11, and a line often starts forming just before hand.
 It’s not uncommon for things to sell out later in the day, so I suggest going early.
 The biggest complaint I hear about ZZQ is about the price, and it is certainly the most expensive on this list.
 But it is also the best.
 So, weigh those based on whatever importance you assign to them.

-What to Order: Some of the best brisket outside of Texas and the bacon ribs on Sundays
+What to Order: Get some of the best brisket outside of Texas and the bacon ribs on Sundays

 #2.
 Deep Run Roadhouse